 When a decision to buy occurs, it is the fulfillment of numerous decisions.
 It is impossible to outline all decisions that a buyer will go through, but they can be broken down into four phases that are each very distinct.

 There are four distinct phases involved in every decision.
 The four phases might be completed within seconds or could even take years.
 No firm time exists industry trends.

 The Discovery Phase is the first stage that any prospect enters.
 It is often considered the ‘intent to investigate’ phase.
 The discovery phase is also often referred to as the epiphany phase within the buyer’s journey.

 The Discovery Phase is when the buyer and seller meet.
-At this point, sales professionals should make sure that all sales activities have been well-orchestrated and are in alignment with the company’s approach.
+At this point, sales professionals should make sure that all sales have been well-orchestrated and are in alignment with the company’s approach.